Tiny-Foxes/JudgeFonts-by-MattMayuga/README.md

 **Side Stars**:
 A journey to become idols for a reason is just getting started.
 Based on THE iDOLM@STER SideM: GROWING STARS.

+**Luminousity**:
+Unfold a completely new story as you produce the new unit Project Luminous!
+Based on THE iDOLM@STER Starlit Season.
+Includes normal (IM@S Starlit Season) and regulation (DDR/ITG) text variants.

 **RGB Chroma**:
 Illuminated with RGB lighting, for a clean, unwavering look.
 Inspired by the Razer Chroma RGB lighting system.